-Research and development expenses for second quarter increased due to an acceleration of product development and increased prototype related material expenses as compared to the same period a year ago.
-We believe research and development expenses of approximately 8 percent to 9 percent of annual revenues is the appropriate range that will allow us to continue to innovate and bring new products to market for our global OEM customers.
+The increase in research and development expenses was due to acceleration and development of CT X-ray tubes and digital detectors, and includes approximately \$2.7 million related to the acquired PKI Imaging business.
+We are committed to investing in the business to support long-term growth and believe long-term research and development expenses of approximately 8% to 9% of annual revenues is the appropriate range that will allow us to continue to innovate and bring new products to market for our global OEM customers.